Dr Emma Smith

 Another aspect of my research centres on the publication of print drama and on issues relating to editing.
 I am currently researching early readers of Shakespeare’s plays, and have published a collection of early modern revenge tragedies.
-With Tamara Atkin of Queen Mary, University of London, I am working on aspects of early modern playtexts.
+My recent article with Tamara Atkin (Queen Mary University of London) discusses one particular of early modern playtexts.
 I am also interested in early modern plays in performance, and have written a stage history of Henry V, and acted as a consultant or reviewer for a number of recent productions.

 My current project is a history of the first collected edition of Shakespeare’s plays, the First Folio.
 You can find out more about my current research on my website or on academia.edu, and you can listen to my free lecture podcasts via the Oxford University store in iTunesU.